Lime vs Lemon - Health impact and Nutrition Comparison

 Limes and lemons can also cause tooth erosion by wearing away the dental enamel, making teeth more sensitive, yellow and eventually causing cavities.

-In order to avoid this, it is better not to consume concentrated lemon or lime juice but to water it down instead.
-You can also drink lemon or lime juice with a straw to avoid contact with teeth.
+To avoid this, it is better not to consume concentrated lemon or lime juice but to water them down instead.
+You can also drink lemon or lime juice with a straw to avoid contact with teeth (16).

 Irritation

-People who are allergic to limonene may experience contact dermatitis after touching these fruits (16).
+People allergic to limonene may experience contact dermatitis after touching these fruits (17).

 Sources.